 Kadriorg Palace © Mike Beales

-The beautiful pink baroque Kadriorg Palace was the summer residence of Russian Tsar, Peter I, and today stands proudly in the centre of its namesake seaside resort suburb of Tallinn, where the streets are lined with noble villas and summer estates.
-The Palace today houses the Estonian Art Museum's foreign collection, featuring thousands of western European and Russian works from the 16th to 20th centuries, ranging from prints and paintings to sculpture and furniture.
+The beautiful pink baroque Kadriorg Palace was the summer residence of the Russian Tsar Peter the Great.
+It stands proudly in the centre of its namesake seaside resort suburb of Tallinn, where the streets are lined with noble villas and summer estates.
+The Palace today houses the Estonian Art Museum's foreign collection, featuring thousands of western European and Russian works from the 16th to 20th centuries ranging from prints and paintings to sculpture and furniture.

-The palace is also the venue for concerts and theatrical performances, lectures and receptions.
-The park surrounding the palace is a popular recreational spot for visitors and locals alike, consisting of formal gardens, the symmetrical Swan Lake, as well as meadows and forest groves traversed by paths.
+The palace is also the venue for concerts, theatrical performances, lectures and receptions.
+The park surrounding the palace is a popular recreational spot for visitors and locals alike, consisting of formal gardens and the symmetrical Swan Lake, as well as meadows and forest groves traversed by paths.

 Address: Weizenbergi Street 37

 Transport: By tram (line 1 or 3) or by car.

 Opening times: Tuesday and Thursday to Sunday 10amâ€“6pm, Wednesday 10amâ€“8pm (May to September), and Wednesday 10amâ€“8pm, Thursday to Sunday 10amâ€“5pm (October to April).